mozilla/firefox-browser-architecture/0004-xbl-web-components.md

 ## Notes

-* Custom Elements don't currently work in XUL documents, nor are there plans to support them.
 * Custom Elements don't currently work in XHTML documents, but are specified to.
 * Custom Elements don't currently work in XUL documents and additional work is required to support them.
 In particular:
   * Elements can be created from the XUL prototype cache, bypassing the XML parser